Promoting exercise is a worthy cause

 With the help of Bike Alameda, I also designed and ordered a general trail sign.
 The sign is located by the Veterans Court, by the Harbor Bay Club tennis courts and the beginning of the trail.
 There are paper maps there so visitors can have a map of the Island Loop Trail and a chart for people to track their mileage and progress.

 I hope my project spreads awareness about the public resources available to everyone, gives people an incentive to exercise and encourages people to lead healthier lifestyles.
+A little bit of daily exercise can go a long way.
+It's not too late to start.

 Thanks for the help with library book sale